-- Quotation marks: - O Always use double quotation marks when quoting something in the text, whether a single word or a sentence.
+- Section headings: Divide text into sections with section headings that communicate the key idea of the section.
+Avoid headings like "Introduction," "Findings," and "Conclusion."
+Instead, create headings that communicate your section's main point (newspaper style). - Referencing people in the text: Provide full names and a description when you reference a person in your text.
+JME readers work in many different fields and do not always share the same knowledge of references.
+(Example: Developmental psychologist Jean Piaget stated...) - Quotation marks: Always use double quotation marks when quoting something in the text, whether a single word or a sentence.
 (Example: The word "museum" carries many connotations.)
 The only time to use single quotation marks is when a quote is embedded in another quote.
-(Example: In her talk, Cynthia said, "The word 'museum' carries many connotations.") - o Place a sentence's punctuation (comma, period, exclamation point) inside the closing quotation mark.
-(Example: Cynthia Robinson, Editor-in-Chief of the Journal of Museum education, wrote, "Authors must place closing quotation marks outside the punctuation.") - Capitalize the first letter of "museum" and "gallery" only when the word appears in a museum's complete title.
+(Example: In her talk, Cynthia said, "The word 'museum' carries many connotations.") - Punctuation: Place a sentence's punctuation (comma, period, exclamation point) inside the closing quotation mark.
+(Example: Cynthia Robinson, Editor-in-Chief of the Journal of Museum education, wrote, "Authors must place closing quotation marks outside the punctuation.") - Capitalization: Capitalize the first letter of "museum" and "gallery" only when the word appears in a museum's complete title.
 (Example: Cynthia Robinson once worked at the National Heritage Museum.
-While still at the museum, she started teaching at Tufts University.) - Capitalize a job title when it refers to a specific person but not when used in a general sense or as a category.
-(Example: Cynthia Robinson, Program Director, works closely with other directors...) - Put exhibition titles in italics. - Manuscripts of case studies must be organized around a thesis (premise) and set in a context that explains the problem or issue that the case study addresses.
-Historical background and discussion of how others in the field have addressed the issues add value. - Use active sentence construction, not the passive voice.
+While still at the museum, she started teaching at Tufts University.)
+Capitalize a job title when it refers to a specific person but not when used in a general sense or as a category.
+(Example: Cynthia Robinson, Program Director, works closely with other directors...) - Exhibition titles: Put exhibition titles in italics. - Voice: Use active sentence construction, not the passive voice.
+Feel free to write in the first person narrative voice.